IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

 Code used by the Gradle to sync the Gradle modules and build the app.

-### `docs/`

-The folder containing documentation, examples, and guides to create IndiGO components.

 ### `gradle/`

 The Gradle wrapper used to sync the Gradle modules and build the app.